tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/产品动态_intl_en.md

 <tbody>
 <tr>
 <td>Instances can be cloned</td>
-<td>You can now clone a TencentDB for MySQL instance, and restore the clone to any point in time within the log backup retention period or from a specific physical backup set.</td>
+<td>You can now restore a TencentDB for MySQL instance to any point in time within the log backup retention period or from a specific physical backup set by cloning.</td>
 <td>2020-11</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/236/38864" target="_blank">Cloning Instances</a></td>
 </tr>